The attorneys and staff of Saltzman Chetkof & Rosenberg LLP

 The law firm of Saltzman Chetkof & Rosenberg LLP was founded to provide the people of New York with top-quality legal representation.
 Our attorneys have decades of combined experience representing clients in cases encompassing many diverse areas of the law.

 Michael Chetkof, Lee Rosenberg, and retired former partner Bill Saltzman, are each AV® Preeminent™ Peer Review RatedSM by Martindale-Hubbell® and continue to be selected among the top-rated attorneys on Long Island in their respective fields by Long Island Pulse magazine.
 The firm is included in the Bar Registry of Pre-eminent Lawyers in Family Law.
-Michael Chetkof, Lee Rosenberg, and Allyson D. Burger have been selected as New York "Super Lawyers" in Family Law with Lee Rosenberg also having been included in Woodward and White's "Best Lawyers in America" and Allyson Burger being named among Super Lawyers "Rising Stars" since 2014.
+Michael Chetkof, Lee Rosenberg, and Allyson D. Burger have been selected as New York "Super Lawyers" in Family Law with Lee Rosenberg and Michael Chetkof also having been included in Woodward and White's "Best Lawyers in America" and Allyson D. Burger being named among Super Lawyers "Rising Stars" since 2014.

 The secret to our attorneys’ success is the commitment they share to treat clients with compassion and respect.
 They work personally with each client, listening to their concerns and providing honest advice on how to proceed.
 They pride themselves on being available and responsive, and are supported by a friendly and knowledgeable staff that is always ready to assist clients with any questions they may have.